chrisjude254/chrisjude254/README.md

 ---
-> Talent is insignificant, I know a lot of talented ruins.
+> "Talent is insignificant, I know a lot of talented ruins.
 Beyond talent lie all the usual words: discipline, love, luck, but most of all, endurance." - James Arthur Baldwin